Concerns & Complaints about a Physiotherapist

 Fair process

-Decisions & sanctions
+Decisions & Outcomes

 FAQs

-We usually need your identity and consent to proceed fairly.
-In limited cases we may act without consent if public protection requires it.
+We usually need your name and consent so the complaint can be handled fairly.
+In rare cases, we may act without consent if this is needed to protect the public.

-Will the physiotherapist see my complaint?
+- Will the physiotherapist see my complaint?

-Can I withdraw my complaint?
+- Can I withdraw my complaint?

-What outcomes are possible without a hearing?
+- What outcomes are possible without a hearing?

 Forms